You will visit: Germany (start Berlin option), Denmark, Norway, Sweden, Finland, Russia, Belarus, Poland

 In your free time, get a feel for the old Communist regime by heading to the Garden Ring, where grey blocks, former min

 Otherwise, make the most of a beautiful shopping experience at GUM, once the favourite shopping mall for Soviet leaders and now a favourite spot for Russia’s elite.
 There are 150 shops to explore in this elegant turn-of-the-century building, selling anything from designer labels to local products and great souvenirs.

 Food-wise, Moscow mixes it up.
 You could try out blinis (pancakes) or borshch (beetroot soup) at a street stand, caviar in a gourmet store, or grilled meats in one of the city’s many cafes.

-While you’re here, get a taste of local culture at the historic and world-famous Moscow Circus.
-Be amazed by highly-skilled artists, performers and clowns on this fun night out.
+While you’re here, get a taste of local culture at the Moscow Aquamarine Circus.
+Be amazed by highly-skilled artists and performers on this fun night out.